-It is imperative that Associations and Clubs undertake significant planning in relation to their facilities especially as continual pressure is placed on Associations and clubs to become financially sustainable.
+It is imperative that Associations, Leagues and Clubs undertake significant planning in relation to their facilities especially as continual pressure is placed on them to become financially sustainable.

 Below are various resources that will assist you in developing your facility and ensuring the long term success of the project.